-Bits Perm Init Description Identifier 31:18 RO - Reserved 17:16 DRW Number of the hardware breakpoint/watchpoint which interrupt (always 0 for =HOST= and =DCALL=).
-If points/watchpoints trigger at once, the lowest number multiple break- 15:8 DRW Number of thread which caused the debug interrupt (a case of =HOST=). always 0 in the 7:3 RO - Reserved 2:0 DRW 0 Indicates the cause of the debug interrupt 1: Host initiated a debug interrupt through JTAG 2: Program executed a DCALL instruction 3: Instruction breakpoint 4: Data watch point 5: Resource watch point DBG_TYPE_CAUSE
+Bits Perm Init Description Identifier 31:18 RO - Reserved 17:16 DRW Number of the hardware breakpoint/watchpoint which caused the interrupt (always 0 for =HOST= and =DCALL=).
+If multiple breakpoints/watchpoints trigger at once, the lowest number is taken.
+15:8 DRW Number of thread which caused the debug interrupt case of =HOST=). (always 0 in the 7:3 RO - Reserved 2:0 DRW 0 Indicates the cause of the debug interrupt 1: Host initiated a debug interrupt through JTAG 2: Program executed a DCALL instruction 3: Instruction breakpoint 4: Data watch point 5: Resource watch point DBG TYPE CAUSE